smithclay/otlp2parquet/README.md

 # otlp2parquet

-> Experimental ingest and store observability data in cheap object storage, servers optional
+> Put your observability data in cheap object storage, servers optional.

-`otlp2parquet` is a multi-platform tool for ingesting OpenTelemetry logs, metrics, and traces, converting them to Apache Parquet format, and storing them efficiently in object storage.
-It's designed for running in serverless runtimes like AWS Lambda and Cloudflare workers.
+`otlp2parquet` is a multi-platform tool for ingesting OpenTelemetry logs, metrics, and traces and storing them in object storage in cost-effective and compressed Parquet format.
+It's designed for running a minimal ingest pipeline in serverless runtimes like AWS Lambda and Cloudflare workers.

+While functional, __the project is currently considered experimental__ as the API and schema may evolve.

-The current schema, like the [duckdb-otlp extension](https://github.com/smithclay/duckdb-otlp), is based on the ClickHouse OpenTelemetry exporter schema. __Long-term, one goal of this project is to beome obsolete__: we hope to replace or converge this proof-of-concept with the [OpenTelemetry Arrow Protocol](https://github.com/open-telemetry/otel-arrow) that will make much of the OTLP->Arrow translation this tool does unnessecary.
+The current schema is based on the ClickHouse OpenTelemetry exporter schema, similar to the [duckdb-otlp extension](https://github.com/smithclay/duckdb-otlp).
+This project serves as a bridge to the official [OpenTelemetry Arrow Protocol](https://github.com/open-telemetry/otel-arrow).
+We plan to converge with the official protocol once it becomes generally available, which will make much of the OTLP->Arrow translation this tool does unnecessary.

 **Key Features:**
 *   Ingests OTLP HTTP (protobuf, JSON, or JSONL) for logs, metrics, and traces.